The Adobe Experience Manager (AEM) touch-enabled UI has several underlying principles and is made up of several key elements:

 The editor frame is a container (abstract) for all the page authoring elements.
 It lives on top of the content frame, and includes:

-This contains two default tabs to allow you to select assets and components; they can be dragged from here and dropped onto the page.
+This contains two default tabs that let you select assets and components.
+They can be dragged from here and dropped onto the page.

 In the Assets tab you can select from the range of assets.
 You can also filter on a specific term, or select a group.

-These overlay the content frame and are used by the layers to realize the mechanics of how you can interact (completely transparently) with the components and their content.
+These overlay the content frame and are used by the layers to realize the mechanics of how you can interact (transparently) with the components and their content.

 The overlays live in the editor frame (with all other page authoring elements), though they actually overlay the appropriate components in the content frame.